Foundation Grants Provide Dental Education, Services to Diverse Audiences

 Native Health is a Federally Qualified Community Health Center providing high-quality health and wellness services for Native American Tribal members.
 The grant funds provided by the Foundation facilitate the Native Kids Dental Health Improvement Project, providing educational information, outreach services, fluoride treatment and oral health supplies to over 3,800 children and adults.
 The funds also provide for this program to reach people in non-traditional venues such as health fairs, pow-wows and other community-based events.

-Arizona is a beautiful mosaic comprised of many ethnic and cultural people throughout the state, which are well-represented in the oral health populations served through funding from the Delta Dental of Arizona Foundation.
+Arizona is a beautiful mosaic comprised of many ethnic and cultural people throughout the state, who are well-represented in the oral health populations served through funding from the Delta Dental of Arizona Foundation.

 Previous articleIs Fluoride Toothpaste Safe For Babies?